anshium/ISS-Hackathon/README.md

 ## Things to improve
 - Add pick-order in the same place-order in the homepage
 - Remove blankness on about page container 2
+- Make serious improvements to the about page.